“Out — out are the lights — out all!

 “ Take that you flat chested, ugly as hell skank.
 Never liked your mama either” Pappy shouted, doing a victory dance in the back of the truck as the “ skank” dropped to the ground and lay still.
 Well Jared supposed that the old coot thought that shuffling, off balance weaving was dancing at any rate.

 Jared put down the last two zombies behind the truck and wheeled to the right as Mark’s Hk G36 fired from the porch.
-The zombie Mark had shot had come around the garage, but lay neck stump down in the driveway now.
+The zombie Mark had shot had come around the Barn turned garage,now lay neck stump down in the driveway.

 “ Jeff, what the hell you stopping for?”
 Pappy asked loudly.
-Jared jogged over and stopped by the truck.
-“Thanks “ Jeff said then hooked a thumb towards the bed of the truck. “ He refused to be trapped inside the Truck as he put it.
+Jared jogged over and stopped by the Drivers door.
+“Thanks “ Jeff said rolling down the window then hooked a thumb towards the bed of the truck. “ He refused to be trapped inside the Truck as he put it.
 He wanted to be able to make a quick escape.
 The fact he ain’t much faster than one of those zombies seems to have escaped him.”

 “ Jared Stone, you fornicating cuss you.
 Id have thought your wimpy ass would be running for the hills by now” Pappy said as he reloaded his shotgun.
 Jeff made a face.
 His dad was of the opinion, anyone born after 1955, were all dress wearing cowards like that Hoover fellow.